The Lord is near to the brokenhearted and saves those who have a contrite spirit. Psalm 34:18

 The Report of the Guards

-11 Now while they were going, behold, some of the guards came into the city, and told the chief priests all the things that had happened.
-12 When they were assembled with the elders and had taken counsel, they gave a large amount of silver to the soldiers, 13 saying, “Say that his disciples came by night, and stole him away while we slept.
+11 Now while they were going, some of the guards came into the city and told the chief priests all the things that had happened.
+12 When they were assembled with the elders and had taken counsel, they gave a large amount of silver to the soldiers, 13 saying, “Say that his disciples came by night and stole him away while we slept.
 14 If this comes to the governor’s ears, we will persuade him and keep you secure.”
 15 So they took the money and did as they were told.
-This saying was spread abroad among the Jews and continues until today.
+This story was spread abroad among the Jews and continues until today.